 This is the Story Walkthrough page for Pokemon Sword and Shield.
 This guide contains tips for progressing through the game, clearing gyms, and beating the story mode.
-Click on a page from the list below to jump to a section.

 |Getting to the 1st Gym||Getting to the 2nd Gym|

 |Getting to the 3rd Gym||Getting to the 4th Gym|

 |Getting to the 5th Gym||Getting to the 6th Gym|

 |Getting to the 7th Gym||Getting to the 8th Gym|

 |Champion Cup Semifinals||Rose Tower|